mechmotum/mechmotum.github.io/content/pages/guide-authorship.rst

 - When you lead a co-authored manuscript you should discuss with each person that may have made substantial contributions to see if they desire to be a co-author.
-There is no hard definition of what "substantial contributions" universally mean, so this boils down to an interpersonal negotiation where the lead author has the responsibility to make things fair to the best of their ability.
+There is no hard definition of what "substantial contributions" universally means, so this boils down to an interpersonal negotiation where the lead author has the responsibility to make things fair to the best of their ability.
 - Once you have negotiated the list of authors, they all must then do points 2., 3., and 4. in the ICJME criteria list to be confirmed as authors.
 - You should never submit a manuscript to any publishing venue without the consent of all authors and agreement on points 1-4.
-It is the submitters responsibility to give enough time for points 1-4 to be worked out.
+It is the submitter's responsibility to give enough time for points 1-4 to be worked out.
 If reasonable time and deadlines have been given, and co-authors do not meet 1-4, they should be moved to the acknowledgements section of the paper.
-This should likely never be done for a journal paper due to its importance, but for less consequential things, like an abstract, it is fine.
+This should likely never be done for a journal paper due to its importance, but for less consequential things, like an abstract, it may be fine.
 - Explicitly propose the author order and get all authors agreement on it.
 If there is disagreement, the lead author should facilitate an agreement.
 - It is perfectly fine to do projects and write papers without the involvement